Sweetener erythritol linked to higher rates of heart attack and stroke-breakinglatest.news-Breaking Latest News

 Search limits

-The conclusions, as the scientists write, require further research for two reasons above all: the connection between erythritol and events such as heart attacks and strokes does not demonstrate a cause-effect relationship and the use of sweeteners is often recommended for people suffering from obesity, diabetes or metabolic syndrome and, therefore, also for higher risk of adverse cardiovascular events.
+The conclusions, as the scientists write, require further research for two reasons above all: the connection between erythritol and events such as heart attacks and strokes does not demonstrate a cause-and-effect relationship and the use of sweeteners is often recommended for people suffering from obesity, diabetes or metabolic syndrome and, therefore, also more high risk of adverse cardiovascular events.

 Sweeteners don’t make you lose weight